varunsingh87/Frequency-Analysis-Simulator/README.md

 ## Concepts Used
 * Advanced Data Structures - Java Collections API, including TreeSet, HashMap, ArrayList
+* Layered Architecture - separated into presentation code (Java Swing framework) and business logic (pure Java)

 ## Project Description
-Frequency Analysis Simulator is a Java program that simulates frequency analysis in which the user inputs cipher text into the console and the System outputs as close to the corresponding plain text as possible.
+Frequency Analysis Simulator uses frequency analysis to output a plain text from a ciphertext without being given the key.
 If the type of cipher has been identified, the process may be sped up after the user inputs the type of cipher (monoalphabetic or Vigenere) on prompt.
-Furthermore, Frequency Analysis Simulator can decipher the caesar shift cipher, a cipher that does not involve the use of frequency analysis for decipherment.
-The application is additionally able to encrypt messages.
+Frequency Analysis Simulator can decipher the Caesar cipher, a cipher that does not involve the use of frequency analysis for deciphering.
+The application can encrypt messages, too.

 ## Getting Started